safwankdb/Deep-Image-Prior/README.md

     <img src='imgs/progress1.gif' height="256">
 </div>

 The images used are the standard **Lena** and **Barbara** test images.
-The progress in the initial iterations is shown on the rightmost column.
+The input and resultant images are as shown.The progress in the initial iterations is shown on the rightmost column.

 ### 80% pixels removed
 <div align='center'>